Constantin S. Nicolăescu-Plopșor: Early life

-Nicolăescu-Plopșor was born in Sălcuța, Dolj County, Kingdom of Romania.
+The future scholar was born "Constantin Nicolăescu", with "Plopșor" being originally a literary pseudonym.
+His native village was Sălcuța, Dolj County, Kingdom of Romania.
 His birth date is generally given as April 20, 1900, though some records have March 31.
 Of partial Romani Romanian ancestry, he was the descendant of Dincă Schileru, an Oltenian peasant representative in the ad-hoc Divan which decided on the 1859 union between Wallachia and Moldavia.
-Specifically, his mother Polina was Schileru's daughter; her husband (and Constantin's father) was Nicolae Ion, a sharecropper who had received a family plot during the 1860s land reform.
-Constantin's parents remarked his natural inquisitiveness, and agreed to finance his education—which began at Obedeanu Preparatory School of Craiova.
-Constantin then completed his secondary studies at the Carol I National College, as a protege of teacher Ștefan Ciuceanu.
+Specifically, his mother Polina was Schileru's daughter.
+Accounts differ as to her husband (and Constantin's father): some sources credit him as Nicolae Ion, a sharecropper who had received a family plot during the 1860s land reform, while others refer to him as Stan, and report that he was a wealthy landowner, with a "very imposing" manor to his name.

+One of several boys born to the couple, Constantin was a sickly child, sometimes neglected by his parents—who feared that he was afflicted by tuberculosis.
+They eventually remarked his natural inquisitiveness, and agreed to finance his education.
+This began at Obedeanu Preparatory School of Craiova; Constantin then completed his secondary studies at the Carol I National College, as a protege of teacher Ștefan Ciuceanu.
 One of his teachers encouraged all students to collect various remains of historical importance, including "the bones of Uriași".
-This hobby worried Nicolae Ion, who saw it as merely a form of scavenging.
+This hobby worried his father, who saw it as merely a form of scavenging.
 Initially destined for a career in the Romanian Orthodox Church, Constantin preferred literature, but without interrupting his archaeological pursuits.